Crescentville, Philadelphia: Churches

 Crescentville is also home to many small Protestant churches.
 Crescentville United Methodist is the oldest of these, located on Sentner Street.
 It was founded in 1920 just as the neighborhood was taking shape.
 Also located here is the Crescentville Baptist Church, which started out in the 1930s in the basement of the old bank building on the northeastern corner of Rising Sun And Cheltenham Avenues, later moving to a carriage house of the former Tansey estate, and finally to its present location on Godfrey Avenue.

 Crescentville has two Catholic churches serving the neighborhood; St. William's Parish, located in Lawncrest, serves the larger majority of the community, while St. Ambrose Parish serves a portion of the lower end below Godfrey Avenue/Allengrove Street.
-These churches have a combined parish population iof over 9,000.
+These churches have a combined parish population of over 9,000.
 St. William School closed in 2012, and their students attend Presentation BVM School or St. Cecilia School, St. Ambrose School closed in 2006 and their students now attend St. Martin of Tours Parish School in Oxford Circle.

 Just north of Comly Street is the location of the former Wentz Farm reservoir.
 This reservoir was used by the City of Philadelphia until the late 1930s, when it was dismantled and the land given over to the Recreation Department.
 It was built on the property of Wentz Farm, hence the name.
-When thoughts were given to use of the land, it was decided to build a single recreation center to serve both Crescentville and the neighboring Lawndale Community, hence the name LAWN-CREST came to be.
-Later, the Free Library of Philadelphia built its LAWN-CREST Branch next door to the Rec.
+When thoughts were given to use of the land, it was decided to build a single recreation center to serve both Crescentville and the neighboring Lawndale Community, hence the name Lawn-Crest came to be.
+Later, the Free Library of Philadelphia built its Lawn-Crest Branch next door to the Rec.
 Center.
 Located on the far NW Corner of this plot of ground is the Engine 64 Firehouse and Police Station building, built in 1924.
 The police station was closed in the 1960s, and now houses the department of L&I, while Engine 64 still is in daily use.

 Economy

-Today, the two largest employers in the area are the NAVY Depot and Cardone Industries.
+Today, the two largest employers in the area are the navy depot and Cardone Industries.
 Cardone is a parts remanufacturer, primarily in the auto industry.
 Founded in 1970, it is one of the earliest "green" companies in the world according to a 2008 version of their web site.
 They have taken over many of the buildings for their use, which were left abandoned by earlier industries in the area.
 Their primary headquarters is in the former Stokes Vacuum Plant on Tabor Road while their primary factory facility is on Rising Sun Avenue, just below Adams Ave.
 U.S. Environmental Protection Agency has a different viewpoint of Cardone Industries.

 The median home price ranges from $80–90,000 for an East Side Row (there are few if any singles or twins on the East Side), and $125,000 and up for a West Side Stone Front Row, up to $275,000 for a West Side Single.